cohitai/BLZ/README.md

 Project

-Depracated version of BLZ- training-bot.
-The Pre- MongoDB era.
+Depracated version (pre-MongoDB) of BLZ- training-bot.

-1. DO NOT USE THIS VERSION.
+-- DO NOT USE THIS VERSION --